-So many enjoyable tasks need to be done while gardening and time passes quickly.
-If you don’t mark down what you need to do, the time may slip away and you will miss out on targeted tasks like fertilizing, testing your soil PH, dividing perennials, deadheading spring bulbs, setting up drip irrigation and repotting.
-Think about breaking up the seasonal tasks into Spring, Summer and Fall.
+So many enjoyable tasks need to be done while gardening and time pass quickly.
+If you don’t mark down what you need to do, the time may slip away and you will miss out on targeted tasks like fertilizing, testing your soil PH, dividing perennials, deadheading spring bulbs, setting up drip irrigation, and repotting.
+Think about breaking up the seasonal tasks into Spring, Summer, and Fall.
 Add in Winter if you aren’t in the dead cold zone of the midwest and northeast.

 Now it’s time to look at all your gardening jobs and break them into monthly jobs that aren’t the seasonal variety.
 Think about your upcoming garden and what things will need to be tackled each month.
 This might be simple things like adding in compost or fertilizers for your tomatoes.